 Each lab group will also need a piece of sewing thread tied into a circle.
 I would say that the circle needs to be about 1-2 inches in diameter.

 Place materials (tray of bubble solution, thread, straw, and straw frame) at each lab station and print the lab sheet.
-I like to use the lab write-up from this website.
+You are welcome to download the lab packet that I use with my own students.
+You can download it HERE.

 The Lab